Gray County, Texas: Politics

 Prior to 1952, Gray County was primarily Democratic similar to most of Texas and the Solid South.
 The county only gave a Republican presidential candidate a majority before 1952 in 1928, when Herbert Hoover won the county due to anti-Catholic sentiment towards Al Smith.
 Starting with the 1952 election, the county has become a Republican stronghold along with the rest of the Texas Panhandle.
 This level of Republican dominance has increased in recent years, as every Republican presidential candidate in the second millennium has racked up 80% of the county's vote.
-Additionally, after the 2008 election, Democrats Barack Obama, Hillary Clinton, and Joe Biden have failed to win even 1,000 votes total in the county.
+Additionally, after the 2012 election, Democrats Hillary Clinton, Joe Biden, and Kamala Harris have failed to win even 1,000 votes total in the county.
+However, the county has gradually swung leftward since the 2016 election from a 78.3% Republican margin of victory to 77.1%.

+Gray County is located within District 88 of the Texas House of Representatives.
+Gray County is located within District 28 of the Texas Senate.